What Is a Refrigerator Compressor?

 Cons

-• Compressor are likely to get dirtier more frequently.
+• Compressors are likely to get dirtier more frequently

 • Refrigerant runs from the bottom to the top through the back of the fridge, eliminating some storage space